-Sudden infant death syndrome (SIDS) is the most common cause of death of infants between 2 wk and 1 yr of age, accounting for 35 to 55% of all deaths in this age group.
+Sudden infant death syndrome (SIDS) is the most common cause of death of infants between 2 weeks and 1 year of age, accounting for 35 to 55% of all deaths in this age group.
 The rate of SIDS occurrence is 0.5/1000 births in the US; there are racial and ethnic disparities (African American and Native American children have twice the average risk of SIDS).
-Peak incidence is between the 2nd and 4th mo of life.
+Peak incidence is between the 2nd and 4th months of life.
 Almost all SIDS deaths occur when the infant is thought to be sleeping.

 Many risk factors for SIDS apply to non-SIDS infant deaths as well.

-The diagnosis, while largely one of exclusion, cannot be made without an adequate autopsy to rule out other causes of sudden, unexpected death (eg, intracranial hemorrhage, meningitis, myocarditis).
+The diagnosis of SIDS, while largely one of exclusion, cannot be made without an adequate autopsy to rule out other causes of sudden, unexpected death (eg, intracranial hemorrhage, meningitis, myocarditis).
 An autopsy may be required in many states.
 Also, the care team (including social workers) should sensitively assess the likelihood of infant suffocation or nonaccidental trauma (see Overview of Child Maltreatment Overview of Child Maltreatment Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
-Four types of maltreatment are generally... read more ); concern for this etiology should increase when the affected infant was outside the highest-risk age group (1 to 5 mo) or another infant in the family had SIDS or frequent brief, resolved, unexplained events BRUE and ALTE BRUE (brief, resolved, unexplained event) and ALTE (apparent life-threatening event) are not specific disorders but terms for a group of alarming symptoms that can occur in infants.
+Four types of maltreatment are generally... read more ); concern for this etiology should increase when the affected infant was outside the highest-risk age group (1 to 5 months) or another infant in the family had SIDS or frequent brief, resolved, unexplained events BRUE and ALTE BRUE (brief, resolved, unexplained event) and ALTE (apparent life-threatening event) are not specific disorders but terms for a group of alarming symptoms that can occur in infants.
 They involve... read more (BRUEs).

 Parents who have lost a child to SIDS are grief-stricken and unprepared for the tragedy.
 Because no definitive cause can be found for their child’s death, they usually have excessive guilt feelings, which may be aggravated by investigations conducted by police, social workers, or others.
 Family members require support not only during the days immediately after the infant’s death but for at least several months to help them with their grief and dispel guilt feelings.
 Such support includes, whenever possible, an immediate home visit to observe the circumstances in which SIDS occurred and to inform and counsel the parents concerning the cause of death.

 Autopsy should be done quickly.
-As soon as the preliminary results are known (usually within 12 h), they should be communicated to the parents.
+As soon as the preliminary results are known (usually within 12 hours), they should be communicated to the parents.
 Some clinicians advise a series of home or office visits over the first month to continue the earlier discussions, answer questions, and give the family the final (microscopic) autopsy results.
 At the last meeting, it is appropriate to discuss the parents’ adjustment to their loss, especially their attitude toward having other children.
-Much of the counseling and support can be complemented by specially trained nurses or by lay people who have themselves experienced the tragedy of and adjustment to SIDS (visit www.sids.org for more information and resources).
+Much of the counseling and support can be complemented by specially trained nurses or by lay people who have themselves experienced the tragedy of and adjustment to SIDS (visit the American SIDS Institute for more information and resources).

 Specific causes, including child abuse, must be ruled out by clinical evaluation and autopsy.